kdadabhoy/to-9km-and-beyond/README.md

     - Then calculates the induced drag coeff: (CL^2 / (pi * e * AR))

 4. ```double calcFormDragCoeff(double Cf) const```
-    - Can handle both Wing and Fuselage objects
+    - Can handle both Wing, Fuselage, and Nacelle objects
     - formDragCoeff = k*skinFrictionCoeff;

 5. ```double calcTotalDragCoeff(double AoA, double Reynolds, double Mach, double wetAreaRatio) const```
     - ***This is the most used function***
-    - Can handle both Wing and Fuselage objects
+    - Can handle both Wing, Fuselage, and Nacelle objects
-    - ```Depending on if the object is a Fuselage or a Wing, it calls on the needed functions in order to calculate the totalDragCoeff for that object.```
+    - __Depending on if the object is a Fuselage or a Wing, it calls on the needed functions in order to calculate the totalDragCoeff for that object.__
     - The assumptions used in the Wing Classes's Induced Drag